ASGH027/Lambda/README.md

 * Pyttsx3

+* Requests

 ## Contact & Extra

 If you have any questions and/or problems with my voice assistant, don't hesitate to contact me here on GitHub! :D

-For Linux, you will need ALSA (and in future versions, JACK too) working for my voice assistant to work properly.
+For Linux, you will need ALSA (and in future versions, JACK too probably?) working for my voice assistant to work properly.

 ## License